lewagon/dotfiles/05-Rails/README.md

 Today you will add a second model to a Rails app by building a two model clone of Yelp, with restaurants and reviews.
 The morning lecture is about going **Beyond CRUD** with advanced routing and validations in Rails.

-### `04 Rails frontend`
+### `04 Rails front-end`

-Learn the best setup for implementing Bootstrap SASS + frontend libraries, and switch from `form_for` to `simple_form_for` using Simple Form Bootstrap config.
+Learn the best setup for implementing Bootstrap SASS + front-end libraries, and switch from `form_for` to `simple_form_for` using Simple Form Bootstrap config.

 Learn about the asset pipeline and webpacker.

 For the exercises, you'll start a two-day build of a watch list app, with 3 models `Movie`, `Bookmark`, and `List`.
-You will have to follow the frontend setup carefully to work on a nice-looking app.
+You will have to follow the front-end setup carefully to work on a nice-looking app.

 ### `05 Hosting & Image Upload`